txtdirect/website/content/docs/config/_index/content.md

 }
 ```

-These features are documented in separate sections that you can find using the menu on left side of the page.
+These features are documented in more detail in separate sections within our
+[documentation](/docs) under the configuration category.

 ## CLI Flags